CFBD/cfb.js/docs/PlaysApi.md

 # **getLivePlays**
 > LivePlayByPlay getLivePlays(id)

-Live metrics and PBP (Patreon Tier 2)
+Live metrics and PBP (Patreon only)

 Get live metrics and PBP